 Ever since I wrote about the troubling ways Ranma 1/2 deals with femininity, I was left thinking about the things I do like about Rumiko Takahashi’s works.
-One of them it’s the ways she express humor through her art.
-There are visual gags and quirks that can be found in practically all her works, but Ranma 1/2 it’s made of them, basically, which helps give the story that “anything goes” nonsense vibe.
+One of them it’s the ways she expresses humor through her art.
+There are visual gags and quirks that are present in practically all her works–which might not be unique to them, but are still used so effectively.
+Ranma 1/2 it’s basically made of them; it helps give the story that “anything goes” nonsense vibe.

 That’s why I think it’s fitting to focus on this work to highlight said gags.
 Although there are plenty of them that I enjoy, some certainly amused me more than others.
 Here are my favorites: